Scholarships

 Creative Arts Scholarships

-Creative Arts Scholarships are available at 11+ in Music, Art and Drama and at 13+ in Music only.
+Creative Arts Scholarships are available at 11+ and 13+ in Music, Art, Drama and Dance.
 These are valued at 2.5% of the fee per annum and are tenable for one year.

 Candidates may apply for one Creative Arts Scholarship only.